ealcobaca/pymfe/docs/source/new.rst

    * Now you can list available groups

-   * Now you can list available metafeatures
+   * Now you can list available meta-features

 * Documentation